ServerContainers/nginx/README.md

 * 2020-11-05
     * multiarch build
     * added tls 1.3 support
+    * webdav-server snipped and settings to allow huge uploads
     * now generates self signed certificates for all domains without a provided certificate
     * removed outdated Google ACME Binary and Let's Encrypt Support
         * I'd recommend to use traefik or similar software as auto let's encrypt reverse proxy